ericykim/tipsy-client/README.md

 This will create a jar file in the 'target' directory To run the jar: java -jar <file path to jar>

+## FYI
+We are using our own API Endpoints and not utilizing a 3rd party.
+We cleared this with Jose.
+Our API's live under www.tipsy.buzz/api/ if you want to access them.